A fast and exact approach for stabilizer R\'enyi entropy via the XOR-FWHT algorithm: Properties of the Walsh-Hadamard transform (WHT)

 The WHT admits an efficient numerical implementation known as the FWHT.
-Rather than defining a new transform, the FWHT computes the WHT by exploiting the recursive structure of the Hadamard matrix.
-In our implementation, the FWHT evaluates the unnormalized transform, which is related to the normalized WHT by
+The FWHT evaluates the same Walsh--Hadamard transform by exploiting the recursive block structure of the Hadamard matrix.
+In our implementation, the FWHT computes the unnormalized transform, which is related to the normalized WHT by